Lakshitnagar/DS-ALGO/ds/binarySearchTree/p2/README.md

 ## [S2](https://github.com/Lakshitnagar/DS-ALGO/blob/master/ds/binarySearchTree/p2/S2.java) - Solution 2 (Iterative)
 1. Start a while loop and continue until reach at leaves.
 2. If root value matches return immediately.
-3. Depending on root value move to either left or right subtree.
+3. Depending on root value move to either left or right subtree.\
     a.
-If it is left subtree and it is null assign new node here and return.
+If it is left subtree and it is null assign new node here and return.\
-    a.
+    b.
 If it is right subtree and it is null assign new node here and return.

 ### Complexity